berend210/twitter_bot/README.md

 # Twitter Bot
-We're gonna build a twitter bot that's able to respond to other users with generated messages.
+We've build a twitter bot that's able to respond to other users with generated messages.
+Make sure to use this bot responsibly since it would be possible to use it for wrong purposes and bad motivations.

 # Dependencies
 To use this bot you will need to install the following packages: